 Why Most Life Insurance Agents Struggle (And How Free Training Fixes It)

-The insurance industry will need 400,000+ new agents over the next 15 years.
-But here's the problem: most new agents fail within the first year because they never learn how to handle real client conversations.
+The U.S. insurance industry is projected to lose 400,000+ workers to retirement over the next 15 years, opening significant opportunity for new agents (Jonus Group, citing BLS data).
+The median annual wage for insurance sales agents (SOC 41-3021) was $60,370 in May 2024 (BLS).
+But here's the problem: most new agents struggle in their first year because they never learn how to handle real client conversations.

 Paid training programs charge $500-$2,000+.
 But the agents who succeed aren't the ones who paid the most—they're the ones who practiced the most.

-This guide shows you how to get comprehensive life insurance sales training completely free.
+This guide shows you how to get comprehensive life insurance sales training completely free, plus the license-process roadmap, a 30-day study plan, sales-call frameworks, objection-handling scripts, and a list of reputable free training resources.

 What You Need to Learn (Paid or Free)